RefilweMM/CMPG323-Project3-36787426/README.md

 username - me@gmail.com
 password - Testing@000

 Step 3: At the top of the page will see the home page and the tabs "Home"," Customers", "Orders", "Products", and "Logout" on the left hand side of you page.
-Click "Procucts".
+Click "Products".

-Step 4: All availible products will appear on your page.
+All availible products will appear on your page.
 You can Add, Edit, get Details or Delete products.

-To Add a product click "Creat new" under the "products" heading.
-Fill in the name, decription, and qauntity, then click the blue save button.
+Step 4: To Add a product click "Creat new" under the "products" heading.
+Fill in the productID(numeric), name, decription, and units in stock, then click the Save button.

 Step 5: To edit a product you can click the word 'Edit' which is underlined in blue next to the product you want to edit, fill in the name, decription, and qauntity, then click save.